Italian Beef Recipe

 Alternative cooking methods

-As mentioned earlier, the one-pot approach is my preferred, but I’ve tested this recipe in both the slow cooker and Instant Pot, so you have options!
+As mentioned earlier, the one-pot approach is my preferred method, but I’ve tested this recipe in both the slow cooker and the Instant Pot, so you have options!

-Slow cooker method: Sear the beef and garlic as normal, then transfer them and the rest of the gravy ingredients to a crockpot.
+Slow cooker method: Sear the beef and garlic as usual, then transfer them and the remaining gravy ingredients to a crockpot.
 Cook on Low for 8 to 10 hours or on High for 5 to 6 hours.
 Shred the beef, stir it back in the pot, then serve.

-Instant Pot method: Turn on saute mode in the Instant Pot, add the beef, and sear on all sides.
+Instant Pot method: Turn on the sauté mode, add the beef, and sear on all sides.
 Add the remaining ingredients and pressure cook on high for 60 minutes, then let it naturally release.
 Shred and serve.

 Arman’s recipe tips